mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_metadata_webhooks.md

 **Why?**
 - `cryptography` supports `TokenStorage` and `SessionStorage` (Chapter 3).
-- Excludes `apscheduler` and `boto3` (introduced in Subchapter 4.2 and Chapter 6).
+- Excludes `apscheduler` (introduced in Subchapter 4.2) and `boto3` (introduced in Chapter 6).
-- Supports OAuth and webhooks.
+- Supports OAuth and webhook functionality.

 ### Step 7: Update `.gitignore`
 Ensure SQLite databases are excluded.